Jeep Wrangler: JK (2007)

-JL (2017)
+JL (2018)

 The fourth-generation Wrangler was unveiled in late 2017 for the 2018 model year.
 The JL features additional powertrains over the Pentastar V6, a redesigned 8-speed automatic transmission, an easier fold-flat windshield, new zipperless soft tops, blind-spot monitoring, a backup camera, and a more modern interior.
 Powertrains for the 2018 models included a 2.0-liter turbocharged I4 making 270 hp and 295 lbft of torque and the 3.6-liter Pentastar V6 gasoline engine making 285 hp and 260 lbft of torque.
 Additionally, a 2.2-liter turbodiesel I4 was first available in Europe and since 2020 in North America with EcoDiesel engines.
 For the 2021 model year, Jeep introduced a plug-in hybrid version of the Wrangler, dubbed the Wrangler 4xe, that went on sale in early 2021.
 The Wrangler 4xe provides an estimated 25 mi of all-electric range.
-In late summer 2021 Jeep released the Rubicon 392 model, the most powerful JL ever produced.
+In the third quarter of 2021, Jeep released the Rubicon 392 model, the most powerful JL ever produced.
 It comes with a 6.4L Hemi V8 that produces 470 hp and 470 lbft of torque.
-Its 470-horsepower engine powers through a quarter mile in 13.0 seconds, going 0-60 mph in just 4.5 seconds.
+This allows it to complete the quarter mile in 13.0 seconds, with 0-60 mph taking 4.5 seconds.